sbweeden/fidophoto/README.md

 	1. Use the authorization code flow WITHOUT PKCE.
 	1. Use application URL https://www.fidophoto.com:9443, and redirect URL https://www.fidophoto.com:9443/callback.
 	1. I would suggest "Do not ask for consent".
 This provides a more seamless SSO experience.
-	1. Token settings are not important as this application uses an admin-like API client rather than the user access token provided in OIDC.
-This is done to allow JIT-P of the FIDO definition, and custom SCIM attribute for the long-lived user access token.
+	1. Token settings are not important as this application uses an admin-based API client rather than the user access token provided in OIDC.
+This is done to allow JIT-P of the FIDO definition, custom SCIM attribute creation for the long-lived user access token, automatic provisioning of an application group and adding of any new user to this group, and other admin-only CI APIs.
 	1. No specific attributes need to be added to the id_token.
 	1. Under Access Policies, I customized the identity sources for this application to just "Google".
 This provides a seamless SSO experience from the fidophoto app through Cloud Identity to Google and back, without the user having to stop at a Cloud Identity selection page for identity sources.
 	1. No API Access is needed as we do not make use of the OIDC-provided delegated access token in this application.